-- 1. An assessment of services needed to ensure the health and welfare of each child, including medical history and psychological history, shall be completed for each child and be included in the treatment plan. - 2.
+- 1. An assessment of services needed to ensure the health and welfare of each child, including medical history and psychological history, shall be completed for each child and included in the treatment plan. - 2.
 A plan of safe care shall be developed for all children with physical limitations, medical conditions, or behaviors that are indicative of harm to self or others; to include without limitation: arson, physical aggression, sexual aggression, suicidal behaviors, or other self-harming tendencies.
 This plan shall identify the behavior or problem and shall specify the safeguards that are to be implemented.
-The agency shall document that the childcare staff are informed of the provisions of the plan and place a copy of the plan in the child's record.

-- 3. A treatment plan shall be developed for each resident received for care. - 4.
+The agency shall document that the childcare staff are informed of the provisions of the plan and place a copy of the plan in the child's record. - 3.
+A treatment plan shall be developed for each resident who is received for care. - 4.
 The treatment plan shall be developed within thirty (30) days after placement. - 5.
-The child's treatment plan shall contain, at the minimum: - a.
+The child's treatment plan shall contain, at a minimum: - a.
 Specific needs of the child; - b.
-Plan for meeting the child's needs; - c.
+Coordination for meeting the child's needs (including medical, dental, and other needs); - c.
 Special treatment issues (for example, psychotropic medications, sexual misconduct, and neurological disorders) shall be identified with a statement of how the special needs shall be met; - d.
+Trauma-informed programming and clinical services, and (when applicable) evidence-based treatments: - e.
+Services that will be short-term, target treatment episodes, to reduce the likelihood of re-entry into residential treatment settings; - f.
+Services that are family-driven and youth-guided;

-A plan to ensure that the child's educational needs are met according to applicable state law; and - e.
-Date of next review of the treatment plan. - 6.
-A copy of the treatment plan shall be made available to the parent(s), guardian(s), court, or other agencies involved in treatment plan services delivery. - 7.
-The child's treatment plan shall be reviewed monthly, and shall be updated to reflect the child's progress. - 8.
-The agency therapist shall visit the child monthly to monitor the progress of the plan.
+- g.
+Mental health services and clinical services provided by clinical staff as appropriate for the child's needs; - h.
+A plan to ensure that the child's educational needs are met according to applicable state and federal law and rules of the Arkansas Department of Education; - i.
+Date of next review of the treatment plan; and - j.
+Clinical discharge planning throughout the child's stay that includes both the custodian's and the child's involvement. - 6.
+A copy of the treatment plan shall be made available to the parent(s), guardian(s), court, or other agencies involved in delivering treatment plan services. - 7.
+The child's treatment plan shall be reviewed monthly and shall be updated to reflect the child's progress. - 8.
+The agency therapist shall visit the child monthly to monitor the progress of the plan. - 9.
+The Department of Human Services and its designees may inspect and investigate the quality of care for behavioral health provided to any child admitted to a regulated facility.